gitpod-io/gitpod-docs/src/00_Introduction.md

 ![](./images/gitpod-logo.svg)

-In contrast to traditional cloud and desktop IDEs, Gitpod understands the context and prepares the IDE accordingly.
+Unlike traditional cloud and desktop IDEs, Gitpod understands the context and prepares the IDE automatically.
 For instance, if you are creating a Gitpod workspace from a GitHub pull request, the IDE will open in code-review mode.

 Also, Gitpod workspaces are meant to be disposable.
 That is, you do not need to maintain anything.